enxinn/DSA4263_VehicleInsuranceFraud/README.md

 ├── data_dictionary.txt
 ├── docker-compose.yml
-├── requirements_full_pipeline.txt   # The requirements file for reproducing the entire workflow └── requirements.txt                 # The requirements file for final machine learning model
+├── requirements_full_pipeline.txt   # The requirements file for reproducing the entire workflow └── requirements.txt                 # The requirements file for Docker
 ```

 ## How to Run This Project
-To execute the entire machine learning workflow, run [main.ipynb](https://github.com/enxinn/DSA4263_VehicleInsuranceFraud/blob/fa021e614d21f68ae5ecf9f51b3f7354a1aa79de/main.ipynb) from the project root.
+To execute the entire project workflow, run [main.ipynb](https://github.com/enxinn/DSA4263_VehicleInsuranceFraud/blob/051d9d148a9609e1a3c55b620a92926c3bf4431e/main.ipynb) from the project root.
 Before running, please install the required packages using: ```pip install -r requirements_full_pipeline.txt```.
-This notebook automatically runs all other notebooks in the correct order.

-Running this pipeline will perform:
+Running this notebook will perform:
 - Data preprocessing, exploratory data analysis, and resampling
 - Training and validation of multiple machine learning models
 - Final model training, including test evaluation, explainability and fairness analysis